 Sales = California sales volume for the zero-emission powertrain model sold within the given powertrain family during the model year.
 Projected model year sales are used for initial certification.
 Actual sales numbers are used for end-of-year compliance determination.

 (3) The heavy-duty zero-emission averaging set provisions and credits are only available for 2022 through 2026 model years.
-Any banked zero-emission credits would no longer be available in the CA-ABT program for 2027 and subsequent model years.
+Any banked zero-emission credits would no longer be available in the CA-ABT program after the end of the 2026 model year.

 (4) In order to participate in the CA-ABT program, the heavy-duty zero-emission powertrain must meet to the following requirements: